anebz/finance/book-financial-freedom-sabatier.md

 After that, you can invest in taxable accounts, where you pay for both.
 The most popular taxable accounts are **brokerage accounts**, a few popular brokerage companies are Vanguard, Charles Schwab, and Fidelity.
 Look for a firm that charges a simple low transaction fee (less than $5 per trade) to hold your investments, not one that takes a percentage of your investment gains.

-Still invest in low-cost total stock market index and bond funds.
+**Invest in low-cost total stock market index and bond funds**.
 The author advises to form the core of your investing strategy with total stock market index funds, but you can also invest in individual stocks.
 It's not easy to make money holding individual stocks, but you can do it if you believe in the fundamentals of a company and hold the stock for a long period of time.

 The individual stock-investing strategy that actually works is known as **value investing**, what Warren Buffet does.
 Waiting until you find a company that's undervalued and then invest in it.
 Check out the book *The intelligent investor* by Benjamin Graham.